 are sure to inspire interest.

 Academically, the students we have selected will find themselves well prepared for the rigors of the program.
 First-year students will receive the advice and counsel of Skidmore faculty directors who will each teach a Scribner Seminar and who will arrange a variety of social and cultural events and excursions for students.
 Students can also seek advice and support from IES Student Services and academic staff.

-We look forward to meeting you and your family at one of the Accepted Candidates Days this spring.
+We look forward to meeting you and your family at one of the Accepted Candidates Days.

 Questions regarding the admissions process should be directed to Kendra Nelson, London FYE Program Manager in Skidmore's office of Off-Campus Study & Exchanges, at email@example.com or +1-518-580-5355